kshaa/tasks-sh/README.md

-                                  this script can receive parameters, see TASK_PARAMETERS .tasks[].pre          <string>    Bash script hook run before the execution of the main task .tasks[].post         <string>    Bash script hook run after the execution of the main task
+                                  this script can receive parameters, see TASK_PARAMETERS .tasks[].pre          <string>    Bash script hook run before the execution of the main task .tasks[].post         <string>    Bash script hook run after the execution of the main task .tasks[].onfail       <string>    Bash script hook run when any of the aforementioned hooks or main script fails
 ```

 ## Example